-The State's minimum recycled content percentage of newsprint consumed by a publisher is thirty-five percent (35%) through December 31, 2004.
-The percentage increases to forty percent (40%) effective January 1, 2005.
+The State's minimum recycled content percentage of newsprint consumed by a publisher is forty percent (40%).

 3. Recycling Program Partial Credit

 A publisher who has developed and operated or contracts for the operation of a newspaper or magazine recycling program will receive partial credit toward the recycled content percentage requirements on the basis of one ton of credit toward its taxable total recycled content tonnage for each ton of recycling tonnage.